3 Ways to Reset Your WordPress Password

 Why WordPress Password Reset Emails Don’t Arrive

-The most common cause is that most shared hosting servers rely on PHP’s built-in mail function, which email providers frequently block as spam.
-Some managed hosts disable PHP mail entirely for security reasons.
-When this happens, WordPress fires off the reset email, the server appears to send it, and the message either lands in a spam folder or disappears silently.
+Most shared hosting servers rely on PHP’s built-in mail function, which email providers frequently reject as spam.
+Some managed hosts disable PHP mail entirely.
+When this happens, WordPress fires off the reset email, the server logs it as sent, and the message either lands in a spam folder or disappears silently, with no error on the login page to tell you this occurred.

-After you regain access using one of the methods below, the permanent fix is to install an SMTP plugin like WP Mail SMTP.
-This routes WordPress’s outgoing emails through a proper mail service (Gmail, Outlook, or a transactional provider like Mailgun or SendGrid), so reset emails and admin notifications reliably reach their destination.
-Without this fix, you risk getting locked out again the next time you need a password reset.
-If emails are landing in spam even after setting up SMTP, also check that your domain has an SPF record pointing to your mail provider, as missing SPF records cause transactional email to fail at the recipient’s spam filter before SMTP routing makes any difference.
+After you regain access using one of the methods below, fix this permanently by installing an SMTP plugin like WP Mail SMTP.
+This routes WordPress emails through a real mail service (Gmail, Outlook, or a transactional provider like Mailgun or SendGrid), so future reset emails and admin notifications actually arrive.
+If emails still land in spam after SMTP is configured, check that your domain has an SPF record pointing to your mail provider.
+Missing SPF causes transactional email to fail at the recipient’s spam filter.

 What You Need Before Starting

-For the phpMyAdmin method: access to your hosting control panel (cPanel, Plesk, or similar) with phpMyAdmin available under the Databases section.
+For the phpMyAdmin method: access to your hosting control panel with phpMyAdmin available under the Databases section.
 For the functions.php method: FTP credentials or access to your host’s File Manager in cPanel.
-You do not need your existing password to use either method.
+For WP-CLI: SSH access and WP-CLI installed on your server (available on most managed WordPress hosts by default).

 * This button will show the rest of the post and open up an offer from a vendor